KrzysztofProscinski/HADES-simulations/readme.txt

 - for executing the "ffomega.C" macro, cuts must be applied on particles: e+, e-, g; otherwise the results will be incorrect
 - the macro "cpdistribution.C" relies on a distribution from the file "eta2cp.root", which has to be created by the macro "loopeta2.C"
 - the macro "ffdistribution.C" relies on distributions from the file "ffppomega.root", which has to be created by the macro "ffdistribution.C"
+- acceptance matrices are stored in the file "acc_matrices.root" and can be obtained from the file "sum_omega.root" by the macro "accmatrices_create.C"